ucam-department-of-psychiatry/camcops/docs/source/user_server/server_front_end_general.rst

   calculated fields such as summary scores.

   One useful feature is that all fields have an associated comment, and these comments are displayed in the XML.
-You can also view comments in the task details.

-  .. todo: add cross-reference here
+  You can also view comments and other helpful details about the data structure of every task in the task details -- see :`Task list <task_list>`.

 - **View anonymised version:** |html_anonymous| **HTML** \| |pdf_anonymous|
   **PDF**.
 This shows you a version with patient identification details hidden.